What is a drug list?

 What is the Member Pay the Difference Program?

 Some BCBSIL prescription drug benefit plans have a Member Pay the Difference Program.
 The program makes sure members use medicines that are safe, work well and are cost-effective.
 When you fill a prescription for a covered brand name drug when a generic equivalent is available, you may pay more.

 Check your benefit materials to see if your benefit plan includes the Member Pay the Difference Program.
-For more information about the program, download the member pay the difference flier or call the number on the back of your ID card.
+For more information about the program, call the number on the back of your ID card.